 Each model runs through the same pipeline for every prompt:

-temperature: 0 for reproducibilityDeterministic, heuristic checks that run instantly on every response.
-These flag mechanical failures and feed into the judge as additional signal.
+temperature: 0 for reproducibilityDeterministic, heuristic checks.
+Run instantly on every response and flag mechanical failures.

 | Check Type | Prompts |